wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

    data it needs to access as possible).
    Some of these features require that the scheduler know the resource access pattern of functions, which may be prepared by function developers in a manifest file, or exposed dynamically in the run time.

+8. Lastly, the new platform should support comprehensive debugging and statistics reporting, such that performance
+   decomposition showing a detailed breakdown of execution times and performance costs.
+   These tools would be of great help in debugging web applications and future innovation.